Serious about music ... serious about the liberal arts

 - Six full-time faculty and 22 part-time

 - Free music lessons for students who demonstrate a moderate facility with their instrument, thanks to the generosity of the Jack Niblack '98 Music Lessons Fund.

-- A variety of ensembles in which to perform: orchestra, concert band, chamber choir, jazz band, chamber music, musical theater ensemble, and percussion.
+- A : orchestra, concert band, chamber choir, jazz band, chamber music, musical theater ensemble, and percussion.

 Music lovers and musicians from anywhere can enjoy:

 - Public performances by music students — an essential part of the educational experience — and faculty.
 Individual students or ensembles present concerts each semester.

 - Visits by internationally renowned performers, composers, and scholars who regularly offer master classes and lectures.
 Among them: Larry Austin, Emanuel Ax, Milton Babbitt, Pierre Boulez, Frances Blaisdell, Shirlee Emmons, Eliot Fisk, Gary Glaze, Stephen Hinton, Lev Koblyakov, Fred Lerdahl, Allan Neave, Itzak Perlman, Bernard Rands, Paula Robison, and Ben Verdery.

 - onStage Guest Artist Series at Connecticut College, bringing world-class dance, music, art and theater performances and events to our stages and concert halls.